PK Carsport: Pagani Zonda GR

-Paul Kumpen, along with Tom Weickardt, owner of American Viperacing and Toine Hezemans, owner of Carsport Holland, was requested by Pagani to develop a racing version of Pagani Zonda C12 S. Kumpen, Weickardt and Hezemans founded a new company, Carsport Zonda, to develop the new car.
+Paul Kumpen, along with Tom Weickardt, owner of American Viperacing and Toine Hezemans, owner of Carsport Holland, was requested by Pagani to develop a racing version of Pagani Zonda C12.
+S. Kumpen, Weickardt and Hezemans founded a new company, Carsport Zonda, to develop the new car.
 One Pagani Zonda GR was completed a few months after development started at the Modena headquarters of Carsport Zonda.
 While the car used the original carbon fiber chassis, front and rear diffusers were added to the bodywork.
 The engine was also updated leading to better performance.

 Under the Carsport America entry, the car was entered in the 2003 24 Hours of Le Mans.
 Mike Hezemans, Anthony Kumpen and David Hart were selected as its drivers.
 During the initial tests, the car placed the 36th time, eleventh in the GTS class.
 The Pagani qualified 32nd, ninth in class.
 However, the race for the car was only ten laps long.
-After ten laps the Xtrax gearbox failed after which the car retired.
+After ten laps the Xtrac gearbox failed after which the car retired.

 After Le Mans, the car was intended to enter the final round of the Belcar championship by GLPK Racing.
 Due to a missing vital component to the engine, the car never raced in the championship.
 The car was sold to Czech gentleman racer Antonin Herbeck.
 In 2012 the car suffered a vicious crash at Autodrom Most.
 Jan Vonka, in an Audi A4 DTM, attempted a pass for the lead in the race on Herbeck.
 The two cars touched and the Zonda GR hit a concrete wall and was nearly destroyed in the crash.
 The car was later repaired and raced again in the DMV Gran Turismo Touring Car Cup among other series.

 Racing for Holland

-One year after the Pagani Zonda GR disappointment the PK Carsport team returned to Le Mans in 2004.
+One year after the Pagani Zonda GR disappointment, the PK Carsport team returned to Le Mans in 2004.
 The Belgian team ran the Racing for Holland Dome S101.
 Tom Coronel, Justin Wilson and Ralph Firman were the drivers for the LMP1 entry.
 The car qualified tenth for the most famous 24 hour race.
 The team had to retire with an ignition problem to their Judd GV4 4.0L V10 engine.

 Superleague Formula

 Belgian football club, R.S.C.
 Anderlecht, was active in the Superleague Formula between 2008 and 2010.
-During the three seasons the team was run subsequently by Team Astromega in 2008, Zakspeed in 2009, and Azerti Motorsport in 2010.
+During the three seasons, the team was run subsequently by Team Astromega in 2008, Zakspeed in 2009, and Azerti Motorsport in 2010.
 Azerti Motorsport, led by Wim Coekelbergs, was supported by PK Carsport entering the Panoz DP09 for racing driver Davide Rigon.
 PK Carsport provided Azerti Motorsport with car maintenance and technical support.
 Management and engineering are in the hands of Azerti Motorsport.
 The cooperation proved very successful.
 Rigon won races at Assen, Zolder and Adria.
 Rigon won his second Superleague Formula championship in 2010.
 After a troubled 2011 season, in which only two rounds were run, the Superleague Formula folded.